Best Neurology Hospital in Hyderabad for all Neurological Conditions

 • What is Neurology?

-Neurology is the specific field of medical science that deals with diagnosing, treating, and studying diseases and disorders of the nervous system, comprising the brain, spinal cord, and nerves.
+Neurology is a specific field of medical science that deals with diagnosing, treating, and studying diseases and disorders of the nervous system, which includes the brain, spinal cord, and nerves.
 Neurologists are doctors or specialists who manage neurological diseases and disorders of the central and peripheral nervous systems.
 They focus on providing better neurological healthcare and managing conditions like epilepsy, stroke, multiple sclerosis, and Parkinson's disease.

-• Multiple Sclerosis & Amyotrophic Lateral Sclerosis (ALS)
+• Multiple Sclerosis (MS) & Amyotrophic Lateral Sclerosis (ALS)

 • Neurodegenerative Disorders